Loewenzaehnchen/Project/README.md

 # Ecotourism :earth_americas:
 General description: Gives most suitable areas to visit in Central america + Mexico based on a filter system filled out by the user.
+Firstly, the user will be asked questions about themselves to establish what person they are.

 *Classes:*
 ## 1. Traveler